Show us the money, let us see how tax dollars are spent

 - Land Commissioner George P. Bush had said that draft audit had been “doctored.”

-Government transparency advocates prep for fight over public information Caller Times, May 18, 2018
+Government transparency advocates prep for fight over public information Corpus Christi Caller-Times, May 18, 2018

 - As the 2019 Texas Legislative session approaches, open government advocates are preparing to challenge court decisions that have restricted government information.